ctran-PLN/us-covid-dashboard/README.md

 ![RAD-scheduler](img/RAD-scheduler.png)

 Go to http://localhost:8080 It will direct you to Apache Airflow scheduler.
-Toggle both allStates-daily and usa-daily to ON.
+Toggle both allStates-COVID-daily and USA-covid-daily to ON.
 I will bring data to the postgres db.

 ### Apache Airflow as scheduler